Internet Help

 Step 3: It is highly recommended that you select an encryption type to protect your network.
 WPA-2 or WPA options for Encryption Type are WPA or WPA-2 mixed (WPA-2 mixed is recommended, it has greater device compatibility).
 This will allow you to set and confirm your password for this guest network.

 Step 4: Now you can set the start and end time for your guest network.
 If family is visiting for the weekend, set the network for the time they’ll be in your home.
 If you have guests coming over for a party, you can set your network only during the time of the party, so it automatically shuts off at the desired time.
-If you choose an “Endless Network,” your guest SSID will broadcast indefinitely until you manually delete or edit the network.
+If you choose "Permanent,” your guest SSID will broadcast indefinitely until you manually delete or edit the network.

 Step 6: You’ll be given an option to send a text notification to any contacts stored in your mobile device that may be accessing your network.
 This will present them with the information they need to sign on to the guest network upon arrival.